wh-alice/mig_visualstudio/vs/test/how-to--configure-network-emulation-using-test-settings-in-visual-studio.md

 ---
-title: "How to: Configure Network Emulation Using Test Settings in Visual Studio | hehe" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Configure Network Emulation Using Test Settings in Visual Studio" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"